-Ginny’s insides flipped, but her face remained impassive.
+Ginny’s insides flipped, thinking of her famiyl, but her face remained impassive.

-He turned slowly to Ginny.
+He turned slowly to Ginny, face devoid of emotion.
 She noticed with a jolt how handsome he may have once been.
 His bone structure and hazel eyes suggested that he may have once been a healthy, happy Hogwarts student, that a boyish light had perhaps once shone behind his eyes at the prospect of Slytherin winning the Quidditch Cup.
-Now, he was gaunt, his unkept black hair matted and knotted around his lined face.
+Now, he was gaunt, his unkept black hair dull and limp around his lined face.
 He looked aged, though Ginny knew he wasn’t much older than Bellatrix, Sirius’ cousin, who was only a few years his senior.

-“Tell us what you know of Harry Potter or suffer the consequences,” Rodolphus drawled.
-When Ginny didn’t show signs of cooperating, he flicked his wand purposefully.
+“Tell us what you know of Harry Potter or suffer the consequences,” Rodolphus drawled, bored.
+Ginny remained steadfast, and he flicked his wand purposefully.

 Ginny’s left hand flew to the right side of her stomach as a sharp pain shot up her side – a slash was cut in her dress.
 An angry red scratch was now visible on her fair skin.
-She looked up at Bellatrix, her anger flaring, “Do you always have your husband save your sorry arse?”
+She looked up at Bellatrix, her anger flaring, “Do you always have your husband do your dirty work for you?”

 The woman’s eyes flashed menacingly, but Rodolphus raised an arm.
 His Dark Mark glimmered as the cuff of his robes drooped slightly with the action.
 He moved his wand again, with care, drawing a line through the air.
-The wand connected to Ginny’s skin like a disconnected quill.
+The action was mirrored on Ginny’s skin, like a knife through butter.

-Ginny balled her hands into fists.
-A gash formed slowly where the angry red scratch had been.
+Ginny balled her hands into fists as a gash formed slowly where the angry red scratch had been.
 Blood trickled down to her waist, reminding her of the cut across her back Rodolphus had been responsible for earlier.
 She would not scream.
 She would not yell for help, or cry out in pain.
 She would not give them the satisfaction.

 “Now,” Rodolphus tried again, quietly, “Will Harry Potter be returning to Hogwarts?”